Guy Martin is arguably the most famous Lincsbiker (Lincolnshire Biker), I’m probably a little biased though. I have followed Guy for many years.

 - "2010 TT Results".
 Isle of Man TT.
 ACU Events Ltd. 11 June 2010.
 Archived from the original on 16 June 2010.
 Retrieved 14 June 2010.

 - "Relentless Suzuki by TAS Racing's Guy Martin left his leathers at home last weekend to tackle the toughest one-day Mountain Bike race in the world: the Salzkammergut Trophy in Austria". www.highbeam.com.
 Sunday Life (Belfast, Northern Ireland).
-Retrieved 2016-04-09.
+Archived from the original on 4 May 2016.
+Retrieved 9 April 2016.

 - Guy Martin:My Autobiography p.167, at Google books.
 Retrieved 21 November 2017